Ankur-0429/DiscordBot/README.md

 4. $deleteRole [@user] @role: deletes a role from a user or group
 5. dadbot : when sending "i'm" into the server, the bot responds with "hi [phrase], I'm dad". ex) user: "Man I'm tired", bot-response: "hi tired, I'm dad"

+To use this bot, install node and the zipped folder.
+Then, type "node ." in the terminal.
+You will also need to set up a bot with admin permissions with the [discord permissions calcultor] (https://discordapi.com/permissions.html)